 - CV must be included with form

-- Email the completed form and CV to your Contract & Grant Specialist who will obtain the required Research Office approval signature
+- Email the completed form and CV to your Contract & Grant Analyst who will obtain the required Research Office approval signature

-- Contract & Grant Specialist will return executed form to department administrator
+- Contract & Grant Analyst will return executed form to department administrator

 * Principal Investigator/Co-Principal Investigator status may be rescinded for cause.